 If you have just purchased your first horse trailer, then you need to learn to drive it safely.
 Even if you have pulled a horse trailer a thousand miles, reviewing the basics on a regular basis is a great way to make sure that you stay alert.
 After all, your life and the life of your horses may depend on you pulling the trailer safely.

 Check Your Equipment

-Horse trailer safety starts before you ever get in the vehicle.
+Owning a horse trailer requires a few safety measures, which start before you ever get in the vehicle.
 Make sure that all of your equipment is in great shape.
 Your hitch and your trailer need to both be mechanically sound.
 Hook up the lights and the brakes to make sure that they work properly.
 Make sure that your tires are road worthy.

 Use Sway Bars

 If you are pulling a hitch horse trailer, you should seriously consider sway bars.
 The height of the trailer causes it to sway greatly in the slightest crosswind instead of pulling smoothly behind your vehicle.
 When this occurs, it is incredibly easy to lose control.
 The purpose of sway bars is to stop the wind from moving the trailer that you are pulling.
 They will not only provide you and your horse with a smoother ride, but they will also make it safer for everyone.